-Considerations for developing speed and agility in young athletesDecember 9, 2016 | by Akriti Sharma
+Developing speed and agility in young athletesJanuary 24, 2019 | by Akriti Sharma

-It is recommended that athletes aged 7-12 years focus their training on coordinating sprint and plyometric (jumps and bounds) technique and complement it with strength training.
-Athletes aged 11-16 years, while including technique training, should start incorporating strength training that is aimed at inducing muscle size, and utilize the onset of hormonal changes that promote muscle hypertrophy and consequently force production capabilities.
+Post-pubertal athletes should start incorporating strength training that is aimed at inducing muscle size and utilize the onset of hormonal changes that promote muscle development and consequently the ability to sprint faster.

-Training this reactive component of agility will form the majority of post-pubescent training and it should also be noted that in the competitive environment, this quality is influenced by an athlete’s ability to read and anticipate game situations, and thus will be trained over the years by participating in the sport itself.
+Training this reactive component of agility will form the majority of training and it should also be noted that in the competitive environment, this quality is influenced by an athlete’s ability to read and anticipate game situations.
+Therefore, it will also be trained over the years by participating in the sport itself.

-The effects of speed, agility, and strength training have been shown to have an impact on youth athletic performance and thus, young athletes are urged to complement their sport training with physical training that prepares their bodies for sport.
+The effects of speed, agility, and strength training have been shown to have an impact on youth athletic performance and thus young athletes are urged to complement their sport training with physical training that prepares their bodies for sport.

 Fortius Sport & Health offers a 12-week youth strength & conditioning program called SportSTRONG, aimed at developing physical attributes that are fundamental to sport performance (such as speed, agility, strength and power).